• Mumbai, India

 Q7.
 How to teach an autistic child?

-Teaching an autistic child will be different from a normal child depending on their condition.
+Teaching an autistic child will be different from teaching a normal child, depending on their condition.
 Check these tips for teaching them:

-1. The classroom can be hectic for normal children and ASD children can be overwhelmed by it.
-Teachers can help them from sensory overload (too much noise, too many lights) in the class.
+1. The classroom can be hectic for normal children, and ASD children with ASD can be overwhelmed by it.
+Teachers can help them avoid sensory overload (too much noise, too many lights) in the class.

 3. Help them inculcate reading habits.
 Encouraging them to read, as reading comprehension can boost communication skills.